Geirr Tveitt: Hardanger folk music

 Tveitt's perhaps greatest musical project was the collection and adaptation of traditional folk melodies from the Hardanger district.
 Many composers and musicologists (including Norway's internationally recognised Edvard Grieg) had successfully researched and collected the music of Hardanger long before Tveitt.
-However, from 1940 onwards, when Tveitt settled permanently in Hardanger, he became one of the locals, and spent much time working and playing with folk-musicians.
-He thus happened upon a treasure of unknown tunes, claiming to have discovered almost one thousand melodies, and incorporated one hundred of these into his work list; Fifty folktunes from Hardanger for piano op.
+However, from 1940 onwards, when Tveitt settled permanently in Hardanger and spent much time working and playing with folk-musicians.
+He would then expand his library of melodies with these experiences, incorporating them in his work list; Fifty folktunes from Hardanger for piano op.
 150, and A Hundred Hardanger Tunes op.
-151. Musicologist David Gallagher might speak for many when he suggests that in these two opuses – their universe, music and history – are found the very best of Tveitt's qualities as a composer.
-The tunes reflect both profound (in fact) Christian values and a parallel universe dominated by the mysticism of nature itself and not only the worldly, but also nether worldly creatures that inhabit it – according to traditional folklore.
-The major part of the tunes is directly concerned with Hardanger life, which Tveitt was a part of.
-In his adaptations, therefore, he sought to bring forth not only the melody itself, but also the atmosphere, mood and scenery in which it belonged.
-Tveitt utilised his profound knowledge of traditional and avant-garde use of harmony and instruments when he scored the tunes – achieving an individual and recognisable texture.
+151. Musicologist David Gallagher suggests that in these two opuses are found the very best of Tveitt's qualities as a composer.
+The tunes reflect both profound Christian values and the mysticism of nature itself.
+Most of these tunes are directly concerned with Hardanger life, which Tveitt was a part of.
+Tveitt utilised his knowledge of traditional and avant-garde use of harmony and instruments when he scored the tunes.
 Copies of the piano versions and orchestral suites nos 1, 2, 4 and 5 were elsewhere during that tragic fire in 1970, so these works survive.
-Norwegian musicologists hope that suite nos 3 and 6 might be restored from the burned-out remnants held at the archives in Oslo.

 Legacy in Norway

-Tveitt's works remained largely misunderstood and unappreciated by his contemporary Norwegian musical establishment.
-However, Tveitt won the hearts of a whole nation with his radio programmes on folk music at the Norwegian National Broadcasting (NRK) in the 1960s and '70s.
+Tveitt's works remained largely misunderstood by his contemporary Norwegian musical establishment.
+However, Tveit achieved popularity with his radio programmes on folk music at the Norwegian National Broadcasting (NRK) in the 1960s and '70s.
 Tveitt worked as Assistant Producer to the radio, where he also premiered numerous songs written to texts by respected and well-known Norwegian poets like Knut Hamsun, Arnulf Overland, Aslaug Vaa and Herman Wildenvey.
-Many Norwegians remember perhaps Tveitt most fondly for his tune to Aslaug Låstad Lygre's poem We should not sleep in summer nights.
+Tveitt's most popular tune is Aslaug Låstad Lygre's poem We should not sleep in summer nights.
 In 1980 Tveitt was awarded the Lindeman prize for the work he had done through the NRK.
 He also set songs by Aslaug Vaa and Olav H. Hauge.